jlball/arc-nonproliferation/README.md

 By default, all output directories are placed in the same directory as the scripts.
 Some of the scripts, like `independent-depletion-arc-1.py` and `depletion-scan-arc-1.py` take a second command line argument, the enrichment of Li-6 in percent.

-Included in each directory is an output folder which contains the data and figures used in the publication.